 Short and Sweet Summary: Cleaning drains is a thankless job.
 However, learning how to unclog the shower drain with minimal effort is one skill you’ll be glad you have.

 One of the first things my husband showed me how to do after he got sick was to unclog the shower drain and clean the accumulated hair out of the shower drain.

 He had been doing this ungodly job for years because I have a lot of hair and it clogs the drain a lot.
 I mean, I have a lot of freaking hair.
-I pull gobs of hair out of my head every morning.
+I still pull gobs of hair out of my head every morning.
 Every day my gobs of hair fall down the drain.

 The boys would run in and watch, wide-eyed, as my husband dredged the drain and pulled up a wad of hair so big and bulky that it did indeed resemble a dead animal.
 I remember squeals of, “ooohh…gross” and “Momma’s hair looks like a dead rat!” like it was yesterday.

 The boys are too old now to be enamored by dead rat sightings.
 They just think the clogged hair in my drain is disgusting.

 And, to be honest, so do I.

 My husband knew this task would fall to me after he was gone so he made sure to show me exactly how to unclog the drain without calling in an overpriced plumber.
 Or using Drano.
 He forbade me to use Drano to clear out a clogged drain because it’s caustic and can damage pipes and burn or corrode organic tissue (aka: your skin).

 So read on for a super easy, super cheap way to clear a clogged drain.

 Grab a Phillips (cross-head or “x” design) or flat-head screwdriver to remove your screws from the drain cover.
 Once you’ve removed the drain cover screws, get up and walk the screws over to your counter-top or somewhere other than the shower floor so they don’t fall down the drain.